Roger Cook (journalist): The Cook Report

-In 1985, Cook moved from the BBC to Central, and (after one series in charge of the live debate show Central Weekend in 1986) in 1987 launched a new TV series, The Cook Report.
-This was a higher-budget version of his radio programme, with a large and dedicated research team, which enabled it to operate on an international scale.
-The show became known for its filmed 'stings' and for Cook's frequent confrontations with his targets, during which he (and sometimes the film crew) often suffered verbal and physical abuse.
+In 1985 Cook moved from the BBC to Central Independent Television, Birmingham, and in 1986 was in charge of one series of the live debate show Central Weekend.
+In 1987 he launched a new TV series, The Cook Report, a higher-budget version of his radio programme, with a large and dedicated research team, which enabled it to operate on an international scale.
+The show became known for its filmed 'stings' and for Cook's frequent confrontations with his targets, during which he (and sometimes the film crew) often suffered verbal and physical abuse (with Cook getting injured on a number of occasions).
 Cook was described in the British press as "nemesis in a leisure shirt", "a cross between Meatloaf and the Equaliser", "the bravest/most beaten-up journalist in Britain" and "The Taped Crusader".

+In a 1987 episode of the programme, "Worse Than The Mafia", Cook tackled Northern Ireland protection rackets.
+Cook posed as a business man while Ulster Defence Association man Eddie Sayers was filmed attempting to extort money from him.
+Sayers was later arrested and sentenced to 10 years in prison at Belfast Crown Court.

 The Cook Report ran for 16 series until 1999, when it was cancelled by ITV Network Centre.
-In its 12 years on air, The Cook Report was the highest rated current affairs programme on British television, with audiences peaking at over 12 million.
+In its 12 years on air The Cook Report was the highest rated current affairs programme on British television, with audiences peaking at over 12 million.
 In 2007, the programme returned for a 90-minute special entitled Roger Cook's Greatest Hits, in which Cook revisited and updated a number of his stories.
 Cook said in 2007 that he had received death threats as a result of the series.
+In one investigation, into pensioners being financially cheated after false threats of compulsory purchase orders, he was run over by a car.
+While recovering from surgery, an Australian doctor told him: "Jeez, mate.
+Put it this way, if you weren't built like a brick privy, you'd probably be dead."

-The programme and its production team won 11 national and international awards, culminating in a British Academy of Film & Television Arts (BAFTA) special award for Cook in 1997 "for 25 years of outstanding quality investigative reporting".
+The programme and its production team won 11 national and international awards, culminating in a British Academy of Film and Television Arts (BAFTA) special award for Cook in 1998 "for 25 years of outstanding quality investigative reporting".

 Other activities

-Cook has published several books, including an autobiography, Dangerous Ground.
-In October 2011 he released a revised and updated autobiography, More Dangerous Ground.
+Cook published several books, including an autobiography in 1999, Dangerous Ground, which was revised and updated in October 2011 as More Dangerous Ground.

-Cook also holds an Emeritus Visiting Professorship at the Centre for Broadcasting and Journalism at Nottingham Trent University and was made an Honorary Doctor of Letters by the University in 2004.
+He held an Emeritus Visiting Professorship at the Centre for Broadcasting and Journalism at Nottingham Trent University and was made an Honorary Doctor of Letters by the university in 2004.